reactjs/react-transition-group/migration.md

 ```

 > HEY!
 You may not need CSSTransition at all!
 The lower level `Transition` component
 is very flexible and may be easier to work with for simpler or custom cases.
-Check out how we migrated react-bootstrap's simple transitions to v2: [https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-4f938f648d04d4859be417d6590ca7c4](Collapse) and [https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-8f766132cbd9f8de55ee05d63d75abd8](Fade)
+Check out how we migrated react-bootstrap's simple transitions to v2: [Collapse](https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-4f938f648d04d4859be417d6590ca7c4) and [Fade](https://github.com/react-bootstrap/react-bootstrap/pull/2676/files#diff-8f766132cbd9f8de55ee05d63d75abd8) components.

 ### TransitionGroup